ingamedeo/MC-Spark-StockTrading/README.md

 When a decision is made to sell a certain stock due to condition (a) or (b) a new stock needs to be selected for purchase.
 This is the random component of this policy; the stock is randomly selected among those not currently owned and if that is not possible (all stocks are already owned), it is randomly selected among all possible stocks.

+## Where to find the output in the repository

+The output of a sample set of 30 simulations is located in the results/ folder in the repo root directory.

 ## Creating charts